mairfarooq21/canvaslab/README.md

 Each part of this project helped me understand more about building apps, managing complex information, and improving user experience.
 It was more than just making a tool.
 It was about solving problems, learning new things, and improving my skills for future work.

-## 💭 How can it be improved?

-- Add more colors to the color picker.
-- Add more tools like a circle, eraser, and more.
-- Add more shapes like triangles, stars, and more.
-- Add more keyboard shortcuts to make things faster.
-- Add more themes like dark mode, light mode, and more.
-- Add more text options like font size, font color, and more.
-- Instead of have any in two places, create a type for the rough.js elements.

 ## 🚦 Running the Project

 To run the project in your local environment, follow these steps: